 Many articles use the phrases “professional development” and “career advancement” as more or less synonymous — with the latter implying that promotion is the end goal.
-However, in my mind, job promotion is only one possible end goal, but not the only end goal.
+However, although job promotion is one possible end goal, it is not the only end goal.

 I try to engage in development, both personally and professionally, every day of my life.
 Therefore, every day, I learn to read a little better, teach others a little better, write a blog a little better, run a business a little better, listen to a friend a little better, or knit socks a little better.

 I’m not shooting for a promotion or even recognition.
 I just want to do something better.
 For me, the end goal of personal and professional development is leaving the world and those in it a little better off.

 True, taking more courses or getting more credentials is part of professional development.
 But research shows that we acquire professional development through the 70/20/10 rule.
 That rule says that we can attribute 10% to education, 20% to professional relationships (which has happened for me) and 70% to doing tough assignments.

 What professional development is: hard work